SPARTAN: Self-supervised Spatiotemporal Transformers Approach to Group Activity Recognition: Introduction

 \section{Introduction}

 Group Activity Recognition (GAR) aims to classify the collective actions of individuals in a video clip.
 This field has gained significant attention due to its diverse applications such as sports video analysis, video monitoring, and interpretation of social situations.
-Far apart from conventional action recognition methods that focus on understanding individual actions~\cite{wang2016temporal, carreira2017quo, wang2018non, Ranasinghe_2022_CVPR}, GAR requires a thorough and exact knowledge of interactions between several actors, which poses fundamental challenges such as actor localisation and modelling their spatiotemporal relationships.
-Most existing methods for GAR~\cite{ibrahim2016hierarchical, wu2019learning, hu2020progressive, gavrilyuk2020actor, pramono2020empowering, ehsanpour2020joint, yan2020higcin, yuan2021learning, li2021groupformer, quach2022non, 9897440} require ground-truth bounding boxes of individual actors for training and testing, as well as their action class labels for training.
-The bounding box labels, in particular, are used to extract features of individual actors, such as \emph{RoIPool}~\cite{ren2015faster} and \emph{RoIAlign}~\cite{he2017mask}, and precisely discover their spatio-temporal relations; such actor features are aggregated while considering the relationships between actors to form a group-level video representation, which is then fed to a group activity classifier.
+Diverging significantly from the traditional methods of action recognition that concentrate on comprehending indivudal actions~\cite{wang2016temporal, carreira2017quo, wang2018non, Ranasinghe_2022_CVPR}, whereas the GAR requires a fine-grained analysis of multiple actors interactions in a given scene.
+Thereby providing a challenging scenario which include the consistency of interaction analysis in spatial and temporal domains and precise identification of the corresponding actors.
+Considering the discussed challenges, the necessity of actors' ground-truth bounding boxes is inherent during training and testing and their corresponding action labels during only training phase for most of the current GAR methods~\cite{ibrahim2016hierarchical, wu2019learning, hu2020progressive, gavrilyuk2020actor, pramono2020empowering, ehsanpour2020joint, yan2020higcin, yuan2021learning, li2021groupformer, quach2022non, 9897440}.
+By utilizing approaches like \emph{RoIPool}~\cite{ren2015faster} and \emph{RoIAlign}~\cite{he2017mask}, the actor features are extracted using the bounding box information which aids to the accurate understanding of their spatiotemporal relationships.
+To perform the group activity classification, video representations are formed at the group level by combining all the extracted individual actor features while considering the inter-actor relationships, which are employed as input to a classifier.